| With

 EPS

-in a number of applications.
-The insulating ability of EPS
+insulator in a number of applications.
+The insulating

-makes it an ideal material for energy efficient building products
+ability of EPS makes it an ideal material for energy

 •